katolikyan/trivia-game/README.md

 ### The Game
 __Key Controlls__
-- To chose an answer just press desired number
+- To choose an answer just press the desired number
 - When success or correct answer is displayed - press any key to continue
 - press `q` to exit
-> Escape doesn't work on some OS systems for unknown reason.
+> Escape doesn't work on some OS systems for an unknown reason.
 It seems to be `readchar` module issue. `q` always works

 __Gameplay__
-- Questions are shuffled.
+- Questions are shuffled
-- Options to choose are shuffled
+- Options to choose from are shuffled
-- If there is multiple trivias in assets - trivia picked rundomly
+- If there are multiple trivia in assets - trivia picked randomly
 - The faster you answer - the higher is score

 ![](./.media/trivia_game.gif)